How to set up a Fixed sequence automated flow

 - Select Manage settings to add a title and a description.

-You can now access the flow canvas and build the automated experience.
-This experience uses a standard template designed by Recharge.
-By default, you cannot change the Trigger and Smart loop nodes.
-See Flow nodes for more information on each node.
+You can now access the flow canvas and build the automated flow.
+This flow uses a standard template designed by Recharge.
+By default, you cannot change the Smart loop node.

 Use the Conditional Branch node to create multiple branches within the automation.
 This node assigns customers to specific branches, customizing the action based on the products customers received in their previous order.

-- Branch 1: Targets orders that contain the initial product that starts the automated looping experience.
+- Branch 1: Targets orders that contain the initial product that starts the automated looping flow.
 Use the Line item condition to determine if the customer’s order contains a specific product.
-If the customer is subscribed to the specified product, they enter this branch, and the experience is automatically applied.
+If the customer is subscribed to the specified product, they enter this branch, and the flow is automatically applied.

 - Branch 2: Targets orders that contain the next product in the sequence.

-- Else: If the customer’s order does not contain the specified products, they enter the Else branch, and the experience is not applied.
+- Else: If the customer’s order does not contain the specified products, the Else branch is executed, and the flow is not applied.

 - Select the Conditional Branch node on the flow canvas.